 Will insurance help pay for blepharoplasty?

-Sometimes.
-If there is excessive skin in the upper eyelid that blocks the vision, confirmed by a visual fields test, then insurance companies will sometimes help pay for blepharoplasty.
+Sometimes if there is excessive skin in the upper eyelid that blocks the vision, confirmed by a visual field test, then insurance companies will sometimes help pay for blepharoplasty.
 There are some other eyelid reconstructive procedures that are sometimes covered by insurance.
 Because insurance policies differ, it is important to know exactly what your policy specifically covers.

 Will the eyelid lift (blepharoplasty) lift my eyebrows?

 No. An eyelid lift does not lift the eyebrows.
 A different procedure is used for drooping eyebrows, called the brow lift.
 There are many techniques used for the browlift, and this procedure is sometimes combined with an eyelid lift.
 Many patients that get an eyelid lift do not need a brow lift because the eyebrows are in good position while the eyelids have the appearance of aging.